-- A Google Account (such as Gmail, Google Apps, YouTube, Google Plus, Blogger, Adwords)
+- A Google Account (such as Gmail, Google Docs, YouTube, Google Plus, Blogger, Adwords)

-Note: If your Google account is a managed account — such as with Google for Business or Google for Education — your administrator must have enabled two-step verification before you can use your YubiKey.
+Note: If your Google account is a managed account — such as with G Suite, Google Cloud, or Google for Education — your administrator must have enabled two-step verification before you can use your YubiKey.
 If the option to select 2-Step Verification is not available (as described in the steps below), ask your administrator to enable this security option.

 Setting Up Your Google Account

 - Set up 2-Step Verification for your Google account, if you have not yet done so.
 This is also where you will set up your mobile device as a back up.
 (If you already have set up 2-Step Verification, continue step 8.)
 To set up 2-Step Verification, in your Chrome browser, click My Account, then click Sign-in & Security.